Charlie Sloth: 2012 – present

 On 6 November 2017, Sloth began presenting a new late-night show, The 8th, which was simulcast on Radio 1 and 1Xtra from Monday to Thursday from 9 until 11 pm.
-The show was notable for its post-watershed language and content.
-Uniquely for Radio 1, swearing, and graphic sexual conversations were routinely a part of the programme, seen by station bosses as a way of attracting younger listeners.

-Apple Music

 On 3 October 2018, Sloth announced he would be leaving BBC 1Xtra, with his last planned show being on 3 November.
 This was however cut short on 20 October when Radio 1 "agreed with Charlie" that he would not be completing his remaining 10 shows.
 This followed Charlie Sloth controversially "storming the stage" at the Audio and Productions Awards show on 18 October.
-On 14 January 2019, Sloth announced via Instagram that he will be joining Apple Music and Beats 1 and will be bringing Fire In The Booth over.
+On 14 January 2019, Sloth announced via Instagram that he would be joining Apple Music and Beats 1 and bringing Fire In The Booth over.
 He also hosts the Rap Show and curates playlists for Apple Music.

-Roc Nation

-In August 2020 it was announced that Sloth had signed a deal with Jay Z's Roc Nation.
+In August 2020, it was announced that Sloth had signed a deal with Jay Z's Roc Nation.
 The deal is a partnership which sees Roc Nation look after all of his assets on a worldwide deal.

+Personal life

 Political views

-In November 2019, along with 34 other musicians, Sloth signed a letter endorsing the Labour Party leader Jeremy Corbyn in the 2019 UK general election with a call to end austerity.
+In November 2019, along with 34 other musicians, Sloth signed a letter endorsing Labour Party leader Jeremy Corbyn in the 2019 UK general election with a call to end austerity.